 In some cases, it may be possible to dig down to the pipe in a single location and make a spot sewer pipe repair of just the damaged section.
 But if the line is old or in poor condition most likely there will be a new problem before long.
 So it’s often best to go ahead and replace the entire sewer line.
 That once meant digging a trench along the length of the pipe, often breaking through driveways, patios, walkways, and sidewalks that must later be repaired.
 Some companies offer hydro-tunneling that can avoid demolishing a narrow section of pavement.

-Pipe bursting avoids trenching by using an hydraulic device that works its way down the line, bursting the old sewer line apart and pulling a new HDPE pipe behind it.
-Many people consider pipe bursting to be a type of trenchless pipe lining.
+Pipe bursting avoids trenching by using a hydraulic device that works its way down the line, bursting the old sewer line apart and pulling a new HDPE pipe behind it.
+Many people consider pipe bursting to be a type of trenchless pipelining.

 What is Trenchless Pipe Lining?

 This modern alternative for trenchless sewer line repair leaves the old pipe intact and installs a “cured in place” pipe (CIPP) inside the existing line, for a “pipe inside a pipe.”
 That seals joints, cracks, and holes with a solid layer some 1/8 inch thick.
 It’s actually not all that new.
 The process was patented in 1977 (https://en.wikipedia.org/